nss-day-cohort-20/music-history-joshualloyd/README.md

 > **Terminology:** Root URL simply means your domain name (or IP address) with no other documents, or folders specified. `www.google.com` is the root URL of Google's web site, but `www.google.com/finance` is not.

-## Your first Fork & Clone

-You're going to get a copy of this Github repository downloaded - a.k.a. cloned - to your machine using the `git` command.
-Here's how to do it.

-1. Look all the way up and to the right of this screen and you'll see a button with the word **Fork** on it.
-Click that button,
-2. What you've just done is taken a copy of *my* repository and all the code inside it, and copied into your Github account.
-You can now do whatever you like to your fork of my repository and it won't affect mine at all.
-3. Now on the top of the page, you will see the text **HTTPS** with a text box next to it.
-Make sure that HTTPS is selected.
-4. Click the little clipboard icon to the right and it copies that URL to your computer's clipboard.
-5. Open your terminal window and navigate to your workspace folder.
-6. Type in `git clone ` and then paste the URL after that text.
-You should see `git clone https://github.com/{your account name here}/musichistory-boilerplate.git musichistory`
-1. Hit your enter key and git will do two things.
-First, it creates a `musichistory` sub-directory under `/workspace` and then downloads all the code into that directory.
-1. Now `ls musichistory`.
-1. You will see the lonely `index.html` file sitting in there.

-Congratulations, you've just cloned your first Github repository!

-Now here's your assignment.

 ## Individual Assignment

 You will be building the basic structure of your Music History application in HTML and making it look good with the skills you learned in CSS.